kuhlshop/Our-Mission-and-Guidelines/README.md

 Stagnation is the death of momentum.

 - **Embrace losing, before winning**
 Generosity is rewarded in unseen ways.
-When you offer more value than your receiving, in any transaction, you're being nice while also taking a leap of faith that you'll potentially reciece more in the future.
+When you offer more value than you're receiving, in any transaction, you're being nice while also taking a leap of faith that you'll potentially reciece more in the future.
 This is a bet on human nature and your clients' success.
 A big bet.
 We like bit bets.

 - **Give the expected service—plus your unique added value.**
 This is what creates a unique experience, and thus, a superbly happy customer.